Special Park Use Permits

 Commercial Use Authorizations (FISHING GUIDES)

-Attention CUA Permittees: Commercial Use Authorization Survey reports for calendar year 2014 are due no later than Jan 31, 2015.
-If you had a valid CUA permit during any portion of 2014, you must submit this report by the due date, you will be inelibigle to apply for a CUA permit for a period of one year from your last permit expiration date.
+Attention CUA Permittees: Commercial Use Authorization Survey reports for calendar year 2014 were due no later than Jan 31, 2015.
+If you had a CUA during any portion of 2014, and did not submit this mandatory report by the due date, you will be inelibigle to apply for a CUA permit for a period of one year from your last permit expiration date.